annatelegina/PrologTasks/README.md

  1) Run in the command line: swipl syntal_analyze.pl
  2) Exec the main function: analyze.
  3) Enter your sentence with point at the end.
+ 4) If sentence was written correctly, graphics window with the grammar tree will appear.
+If it isn't, the result will be "false" in the console.

  Database includes nouns, articles, adjectives, verbs, adverbs and numerics.